March Madness Odds Betting

 The easiest way to bet on college basketball is by picking out a single game and making some wagers.
 NCAA basketball lines are set for every game across the country throughout the regular- and postseason, so you have plenty of options, even within each game.

-There are two options for betting which team will win for the game result.
+There are two options for betting on which team will win the game.
 The first is the point spread set at BetUS Sportsbook for every game.
 The team expected to win is favored by a certain number of points, and they need to win by at least that many for you to get a bet that pays out.
-Make sure to get your bets in before the opening tip.

-It could be as small as a single point or, in some cases, as many as 25 to 30 points, depending on the amount of a mismatch the game is.
 But if you’re confident that that team will win and “cover” or win by that many points, that’s the best way to go because it will give you better odds than if you bet on a straight-up win.

 Taking the underdog will give you a chance to win if that team loses by fewer points than the point spread.
 A five-point underdog losing by one, two, three, or four points would deliver a winner.